Despacho Ceremony Explained – The Andean Art of Sacred Offering

 What Goes Into a Despacho?

-A Despacho is assembled on a large piece of paper or cloth, which is then folded into a bundle and either burned, buried, or placed in a river, depending on the intention of the ceremony.
-The contents vary by tradition and intention, but typically include:
+A Despacho is assembled on a large piece of paper or cloth, then folded into a bundle and either burned, buried, or placed in a river.
+Contents typically include:

-• Incense and copal – To carry prayers upward on the smoke
+- Incense and copal – To carry prayers upward on the smoke.
+Shop Resin Incense & Charcoal Discs →

-• Shells and feathers – Representing the elements and the natural world
+- Shells and feathers – Representing the elements and the natural world.
+Shop Smudging Feathers →

-• Crystals and stones – Carrying specific intentions and energies
+- Crystals and stones – Carrying specific intentions and energies.
+Shop Crystals →

 Types of Despacho